Why Your Last Mile Feels Like a Never-Ending Road Trip

 Imagine your shopper just bought a beautiful sectional sofa for their new apartment.
 But after a week, they still haven’t received an update on the delivery status.
 They feel left in the dark and have no idea when to expect the delivery.
 When they finally do get a delivery date, they are given an ambiguous delivery window, meaning they have to wait around all day for the delivery.
 And to make matters worse, upon arrival the sofa is damaged.

-Unfortunately, last mile delivery problem like this can leave a negative and lasting impression on your shoppers.
 And for todays’ shoppers, expectations around delivery are sky high.
 In fact, after just one poor delivery experience, 84% of shoppers say they wouldn’t return to shop with that brand again.

 But here’s the real kicker.
 As the brand, you likely had very little control over your shopper’s final delivery experience.
 It’s the last mile carrier who left the final brand impression.
 That’s why it’s essential to partner with a last mile carrier you can trust, and one who can help reduce last mile delivery problems.
 Your brand reputation depends on it.